-For example, in the Oracle Service Cloud database, the incidents table includes the assigned field which specifies which staff member the incident is assigned to by the account ID.
+For example, in the Oracle B2C Service database, the incidents table includes the assigned field which specifies which staff member the incident is assigned to by the account ID.
 The accounts table lists all staff accounts and includes the acct_id field.
 Since the incidents.assigned field and the accounts.acct_id field both refer to the same information (a staff account ID), the incidents and accounts tables can be joined together.
 As a result, joining these tables allows you to run reports or use views that include data from both tables, such as the number of incidents assigned to each staff member.

 The simplified incidents and accounts tables listed below will be used to better illustrate the differences between inner and outer joins.

 |Ref_no||Incident Status||Incident Assigned||Accounts Acct_ID||Accounts Display Name|

 The specific data that is included in the query result depends on whether an inner or outer join is used in the query.
 If you select Toggle Join Type when working with the table instances in a view or report, the type of join will change from an inner join to an outer join or from an outer join to an inner join.
 To change the type of join between the tables, right click on the lower of the two tables and select Toggle Join Type.

 The icon of overlapping circle indicates which type of join is used between the tables.
 If only the intersection of the circles is shaded, the join is an inner join.
 If the entire left circle is shaded, the join is an outer join.
 To see more specific information about how the tables are joined, right click on the table name and select Node Info.